About

 The building originally dates from the twelfth century, and some of this structure is still visible today.
 For example, the south doorway with its transitional arch and the twelfth-century font.
 A tower was added in the fifteenth century and a porch in 1620.
 The chancel has a late nineteenth-century open-rafter roof, and there is a timber west gallery dating from 1711 along the south internal wall.

 Many church wall paintings in England were removed after the Reformation, as they were considered an unnecessary distraction for worshippers.
 The Puritans of the seventeenth century also strongly disapproved of such adornments, and it is, therefore, remarkable that St James’ Church still retains so many fragments of the wall paintings from such a volatile period of history.
-Even the Victorians largely left the Church alone, and St James’ stands today as it surely would have done hundreds of years ago.
+Even the Victorians largely left the church alone, and St James’ stands today as it surely would have done hundreds of years ago.

-In 1976, St James’ Church, Cameley, was declared pastorally redundant, and in 1981 it was vested to The Churches Conservation Trust.
+In 1976, St James’ Church, Cameley, was declared pastorally redundant, and in 1981 it was vested to the Churches Conservation Trust.
 Six services are held each year, conducted by the local rector, as well as occasional christenings, weddings and funerals.
-The group of Friends was formed to care for the Church and raise money for its upkeep, and volunteers aim to open the Church every day.
+The group of Friends was formed to care for the church and raise money for its upkeep, and volunteers aim to open the church every day.